5.0 Oxygen equipment and supplies benefits list

 5.1.7 Replacement requirements

-Recommended replacement guidelines indicate the quantity and frequency at which a benefit item will be eligible for coverage.
-Recommended replacement guidelines are based on a client's customary medical needs and the typical device's lifespan.
+Recommended replacement guidelines indicate the quantity and frequency at which an item may be eligible for coverage.
+Recommended replacement guidelines are based on a client's customary medical need and the typical device's lifespan.

-Replacement is subject to the same process as the original purchase.
+Replacement is subject to the same process as the original purchase or rental.

 For more general information please see section 1.12 Recommended replacement guidelines.